RarelyCharlie/rarelycharlie.github.io/taglist.md

 ## Taglist service {#init}
 Welcome to the taglist service.

+<p style="color: #a00; border: 1px solid #a00; padding: 1ex; margin-left: -1ex;">Changes to the forum made by 7 Cups in March 2022 are preventing many taglists from updating.
+The affected taglists are those with more than one page in the control thread.
+This is being worked on.</p>

 The service is starting.
 This can take around 15 seconds...<span id="start-spin" class="spinner"></span>
 {:#start}